nomeata/bSpokeLight/README.md

 Why a new firmware?
 -------------------

-The advantages of this code over the official one is:
+The advantage of this code over the official one is:

  * Adjustment for the magnet position, so that the displayed images are not rotated.